As an Amazon Associate I earn from qualifying purchases.

 - In a large bowl, toss together the flour, baking powder, salt, and spices.
 Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.

-- Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
+- Check out this Instagram reel to see how I make my biscotti.
+Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
 My rectangle was 6" wide and 7 and ½" long (using a ruler or a ruled silicone baking mat is helpful here).